How Does the Train on 'Westworld' Even Work?

-Westworld has already presented us with several big mysteries to solve, but a minor logistical puzzle, introduced in the second episode, is keeping us up at night: how do people actually get there?
+Westworld has already presented us with several big mysteries to solve, but a minor logistical puzzle, introduced in the second episode, is keeping us up at night: How do people actually get to this place?

-Directed by Richard J. Lewis, "Chestnut" begins with Logan (Ben Barnes), a douchey Westworld veteran, venturing to the park with his first-timer pal William (Jimmi Simpson) -- the opening's a respectful homage to Michael Crichton's original flick, which had James Brolin and Richard Benjamin playing similar roles.
-HBO's pair even arrives at the futuristic park's headquarters in a similar manner, aboard a nifty levitating vehicle.
+Directed by Richard J. Lewis, "Chestnut" begins with Logan (Ben Barnes), a douchey Westworld veteran, returning with his first-timer pal William (Jimmi Simpson) -- a respectful homage to Michael Crichton's original flick, which had James Brolin and Richard Benjamin playing similar roles.
+HBO's pair even arrives at the futuristic park's headquarters in a similar manner, via nifty levitation.

 They don't, however, enter Westworld by stagecoach, as the characters did in the original; they get there aboard a vintage steam train called the Black Ridge Limited.
-How they transfer between the posh arrival hub and the Old West park is worth a closer look because, like everything in the show, it's a head-scratcher.
+How this transfer between the posh arrival hub and the Old West occurs is worth a closer look because, like everything in the show, it's a head-scratcher.

 It would seem that part of Westworld's "individualized" experience includes boarding the train privately.
 Then, once all the passengers are accounted for, the locomotive emerges from an underground, or enclosed, station.